8 Best Survival Knives of All Time [2020 Review Guide]

 Handy as it is, a survival knife could be considered to be one of the most important pieces of the survival gear.
 With a proper training and a good knife, you can obtain or make whatever you want if you find yourself in a survival scenario.
 But the biggest problem about this is the fact that it isn’t really easy to find a good survival knife, especially the one that will stay razor sharp and won’t overload the user with some useless gimmicks.
 This could be especially hard for people who do not have a great knowledge about knives in general.

-And that is why we’re here – our team is made up of survival enthusiasts who know a lot about these handy blades, so we’ve decided to test out the models that are currently the most popular on the market and see which one of them is the best.
+And that is why we’re here – our team is made up of survival enthusiasts who know a lot about these handy blades – from everyday carry knives to axes and bushcraft knives, we know it all!
+So, we’ve decided to test out the models that are currently the most popular on the market and see which one of them is the best.
 Read on and find out!

 If you’re a knife enthusiast, then you probably know all about Gerber.
 If you’re not, this is a company which has been manufacturing high end survival knives for the US military ever since 1968, well-known for their high quality survival blades.
 Let’s see what their newest knife, the StrongArm, has to offer!